luontola/tdd-mooc/data/2-design.md

 3. Maximizes clarity
 4. Has fewer elements

 With TDD, point 1 is a given.
 If points 2 and 3 are covered, then point 4 rarely comes up.
+The order between 2 and 3 is debatable.
 Thus, the rules can be summarized:

 - Remove duplication
 - Improve names